 At the centre of Graffham village life for 800 years, yet today the future of St Giles and the independence of our parish are more threatened than ever.

-The closure of the church during the coronavirus pandemic has resulted in a serious loss of income at a time when the previous annual financial shortfall was already placing the parish in a precarious position.
-Despite the generosity of many, we’re looking now at projected £10,000 deficit at the end of 2020.
-Much needed basic maintenance, let alone highly desired improvements, such as the urgently needed installation of a toilet, become out of the question as things stand.
+The closure of the church during the coronavirus pandemic resulted in a serious loss of income at a time when the previous annual financial shortfall was already placing the parish in a precarious position.
+Funding much needed basic maintenance has become a real challenge, let alone paying for highly desired improvements, such as the urgently needed installation of a toilet.

 No parishes receive central funding from the Church of England.
-While church services are suspended or curtailed and social occasions forbidden, donations have been our only source of income.
+While church services were suspended or curtailed and social occasions restricted, donations have been our only source of income.
 Without it, our future is at risk.

 It’s hard to imagine Graffham without a thriving church, a focus for the community at Christmas, Easter, Rememberance Day or for weddings or funerals.
 No bells ringing out over our homes and fields.
 No priest to serve us here.